audacity/audacity.github.io/src/pages/FAQ.md

 ## Download & install

 #### What devices are compatible with Audacity?
-Audacity is compatible with the following operating systems:
+Audacity is tested compatible with the following operating systems:

-- Windows X
+- Windows 10 & 11, with Vista, 7 and 8.1 believed to work
-- Mac OS X
+- MacOS 12 & 13, with OS X versions since 10.9 believed to still work
-- Linux
+- Linux: Ubuntu 22.04, with most major distributions believed to work.

 #### Is Audacity only available for desktop?